 Though up more than 13 percent from February, the number of late-model units hitting the auction lanes in March continued what’s looking like a slowdown from 2017.

-According to the Used-Car Light Truck Guidelines report from J.D.
-Power Valuation Services, there were 244,381 auction sales of late-model vehicles in April.
+According to the latest Guidelines report from J.D.
+Power Valuation Services, late-model auction last month was down 11.7 percent year-over-year.

 While the year-to-date decline eased from February (where it was 5.8 percent), first quarter late-model volume was still down 5.3 percent in March, the report said.

 “At the segment level, so far year-to-date, some of the largest volume increases have been observed among SUV segments, ” J.D.
 Power analysts said in the report, pointing out luxury compact utility vehicles (up 71.7 percent) and large utility vehicles (up 27.8 percent).

 Elsewhere in the report, J.D.
 Power did note one particular segment — albeit, not just within late models, but vehicles up to 8 years in age — that saw a massive jump in volume last month.

 Auction volume for luxury large utilities climbed almost 24 percent from February.
 Year-to-date, it has jumped 3.9 percent.
 And that “isn’t helping prices” for the segment, which were down 3.1 percent in March.